25prabhu10/notes/docs/Concepts/Metaprogramming.md

 ### Introspection

-We have read-only access to the structure of a program.
+We have read-only access to the structure of a program

 _Example:_ Checking keys of an object